AliAksoyy/React-Turkey-Weather-App/README.md

 -HTML / Semantic elements

--Material UI - React Toastify - Bootstrap
+-Styled Components - Bootstrap - React Icons

--REACT / Components , Props , Hooks, Redux etc.
+-REACT / Components , Props , UseState, useeffect Hook, Router etc.

--Firebase Firestore DB
+-Axios and Async-Await

+-LocalStorage

 ### At the end of the project, i will be able to;